 We are a not-for-profit organisation with a clear mission to re-invest surpluses back into providing services for people with a disability and their families.
-This means we can be totally focused on the services we provide and the needs of our customers.
+This means we can be totally focused on the services we provide and the needs of our clients.

 At Montrose we are guided by our values, which define the type of organisation we want to be and how you can expect we will work with you.
-The four values combine to ensure we are focused on our customers and their families.
+The four values combine to ensure we are focused on our clients and their families.

 As well as blue and yellow cards, team members have relevant university and postgraduate qualifications, hold memberships of professional bodies and are supported to access relevant ongoing training.

 We have made ongoing investments in our staff professional supervision program to ensure it meets the needs of staff and keeps us focused on providing the best possible services.

 We recognise that our teams need support to be able to work to the best of their abilities.
 This can include advice from senior therapists, formal supervision process, informal discussions and more.

 Montrose has a long history of supporting people with a disability.
 We were established in 1933 to help children with polio and have continually focused on providing services needed by children and their families.
 Fast forward to the present day and the NDIS means we can provide vital services that are tailored to the individual.

 We seek regular feedback e.g. by text message, to ensure the services we deliver are meeting our clients’ needs.
 Our programs and therapies are designed and improved based on client demand and feedback.
 Our team key performance indicators are also focused on client-centred goals.